pkuhugo/pkuhugo.github.io/_posts/2020-08-14-lithology-facies.md

 # Data Description
 The demo data set was from University of Kansas and they were collected on the Hugoton and Panoma gas fields.
 For more on the origin of the data, see Dubois et al. (2007) and the Jupyter notebook that accompanies this tutorial at [http://github.com/seg](http://github.com/seg).

 The data set included 9 wells data, and there were 3232 observations.
-There are 9 columns in the data table, including 5 wireline log measurements, 2 indicator variables derived from geologic knowledge, a facies label at half foot intervals, and a relative position.
+There are 9 columns in the data table, including 5 wireline log measurements, 2 indicator variables derived from geologic knowledge, a facies label at half-foot intervals, and a relative position.

 The seven predictor variables are:
 * Five wire line log curves include [gamma ray](http://petrowiki.org/Gamma_ray_logs) (GR), [resistivity logging](http://petrowiki.org/Resistivity_and_spontaneous_%28SP%29_logging) (ILD_log10),